 Ingredients can either be blended in a food processor or can be mixed by hand.
 If using food processor, process dry ingredients until blended.
 Drizzle in oil or add shortening, if using, processing until mixture is crumbly.
-When mixture is crumbly, transfer to mixing bowl.
+When the mixture is crumbly, transfer it to a mixing bowl.

 Add eggs to the crumbly cornbread mixture.
 Stir Ingredients only until moistened.
 Don’t over-mix the batter.

-Batter poured into a greased 9×9 baking pan… ready to go into the oven!
-Bake the cornbread at 425 degrees F for approximately 20 minutes, until cornbread is light golden brown on top.
+Pour the batter into a greased 9×9 baking pan, and then it’s ready to go into the oven!
+Bake the cornbread at 425 degrees F for approximately 20 minutes, until the cornbread is light golden brown on top.

 Test for doneness by inserting a toothpick into the middle of the pan.
 If toothpick comes back out without wet batter on it, the cornbread should be done.
-Once removed from the oven, cut the cornbread into 9 equal sized 3″ pieces.
+Once the cornbread is removed from the oven, cut it into 9 equal sized 3″ pieces.
 It is ready to serve!

-Here is a piece, split in half and adorned with butter, for a close-up view!
+Here is a piece of the cornbread, split in half and adorned with butter, for a close-up view!

 Interested In More Recipes?